 1. Built-in remote functionality in the appliance, such as a smart air-conditioner that can be switched on and off from your mobile phone.

 2. Remote functionality built into a smart power socket, that sits between the powerpoint and your appliance.
 This is just like turning the appliance on and off at the plug, but you can do it from anywhere.

 3. Programmable appliances or smart power sockets.
 This is like the two previous options, but you set the times you want it to run in advance.

 4. Smart solar diverters.
-These are devices which measure when you have excess solar and automatically switch on flexible loads like hot-water heating or pool pump.
+These are devices which measure when you have excess solar and automatically switch on flexible loads like hot-water heating (read more about how to reduce your hot water bill) or pool pump.

 Solar Analytics is exploring ways to integrate with devices such as these to help you take the next steps in energy management.
 But if you try some of them in the meantime, get in touch and let us know what worked for you.

 If you’ve exhausted your options in load-shifting, then a battery system can do the heavy-shifting for you.
 Storing your excess solar during the day for use at night-time or on cloudy days is a great way to increase your self-consumption and reduce grid dependence.
 Right now, the savings will make up for the battery cost for just a small proportion of households.
 Check out the battery estimator on your Solar Analytics Dashboard to see if you are among those households that a battery makes economic makes sense for, and to find the right size battery for you.
 Perhaps cost is not your main motivator for grid independence; maybe you’d just rather give your money to a battery company than an energy retailer.
 But keep in mind that a battery is not yet necessary for environmental benefit.
 If you’re exporting your solar, it’s being used by someone else instead of fossil fuel energy.
 So if your motivation is environmental, then perhaps consider more solar and/or green power options.